SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Content negotiation, A server may choose to include support for multiple media types.
   The client must be able to signal the server what media type the should use for decoding request content en for encoding response content.
-  This document only describes the use of [XML] but the use of other media types such as JSON [@!RFC7159] should also be possible.
+  This document only describes the use of [@!XML] but the use of other media types such as JSON [@!RFC7159] should also be possible.

 - Compatibility with existing EPP commands and corresponding request and response messages.
 - Simplicity, when the semantics of a resource URL and HTTP method match an EPP command and request message, the use of an request message should ne optional.
 If the EPP response message is limited to the EPP result code and transaction identifiers, sending a response message should be optional.